rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 refactors upgrading stopgap measures to more robust systems.

 - Making a splash: The default document is replaced by a welcome splash screen following a refactor allowing for zero open documents.
 - Modifying for Macs: Input handling supports the nonstandard modifier keys on Mac keyboards, including labels in the UI.
-- Setting a high bar: The menu bar cleans up actions and supports new ones like *File* > *Import*.
+- Setting a high bar: The menu bar cleans up actions and supports new ones like "File" > "Import".
 Displayed hotkeys are based on the actual key mapping source, varying by OS.
 - Keeping organized: The editor codebase is restructured to cut away technical debt and create consistency for new contributors and better docs going forward.

 Open the [Graphite editor][graphite-live-demo] in your browser to give it a try and share your creations with #MadeWithGraphite on Twitter.